 Peter Siepmann is a conductor, organist, teacher and examiner based in the East Midlands of the UK.
 He is well-known in the region for his encouraging, enthusiastic and informed approach to rehearsal and performance.

 He was educated at St Edward’s School in Oxford and the University of Nottingham, where he was awarded a doctorate in 2010.
 As a conductor, Peter has directed many of the major works of the choral repertoire with choirs and orchestras of all sizes, both amateur and professional, on the concert stage and in a liturgical setting.
-His time directing the University of Nottingham Chamber Choir involved collaborations with the Orlando Consort, the London Sinfonietta and broadcasts on BBC Radio 3.
 Peter became conductor of Nottingham Bach Choir in September 2019, following Paul Hale's twenty-nine year tenure.
+As an accompanist and continuo player (a particular passion), Peter has performed with many of the UK's leading soloists.

 "The new maestro on the podium is Peter Siepmann, a man who clearly knows what he wants and who is unafraid of innovation and risk."
 William Ruff reviews Nottingham Bach Choir on ReviewsGate (2019)